 1. Clone your environment

 You can clone instances to create a staging environment to carry out testing.
 Instead of having a continuous running test environment, you could just take a first backup session of your newly configured server and freeze this backup session using the Freezer option before putting those servers online.
-These frozen backup sessions will appear in the CPM Freezer section and you will be able to spin up your servers with no data but in line with production, whenever you need to do testing.
+These frozen backup sessions will appear in the N2WS Freezer section and you will be able to spin up your servers with no data but in line with production, whenever you need to do testing.

 2. Migrate production environments to other regions or accounts

 There may come a time when you need to move your production environment from one region to another or move your test instances to another AWS account.
 You can easily do this by changing your instances DR option in the backup policy to perform a DR to the new target region.
-You can also easily authenticate a new production AWS account in the CPM account section and set it as a DR account.
+You can also easily authenticate a new production AWS account in the N2WS account section and set it as a DR account.
 Then you just need to change your Cross Account DR option (in the backup policy DR section) to this new account.
 Once you have new DR backup sessions in the new region or new account you can restore your instances there.
 Simple!

 3. Want to quickly restore a file to a Windows instance?
 No problem!

 Sometimes you have instances that you use as files servers for your end users and they regularly come to you because they have deleted a shared file by mistake or they want to revert to a previous version.
-CPM offers you the possibility to do File-Level Recovery and download a file from a snapshot that corresponds to a particular backup session – you can then send this file to your end user.
+N2WS offers you the possibility to do File-Level Recovery and download a file from a snapshot that corresponds to a particular backup session – you can then send this file to your end user.
 However very often you will need to upload this file to the actual instance, which is not that easy.
-Because CPM is a web portal, you can easily connect to the appropriate windows instance’s desktop, access CPM via the local internet browser and download the file.
+Because N2WS is a web portal, you can easily connect to the appropriate windows instance’s desktop, access N2WS via the local internet browser and download the file.
 What about Linux?
 Use the same workaround as above and install a desktop for your Linux machine.